Malaya - Kedah State

 This is a very complex set with a number of options for collecting it.
 You can identify this set by first determining the difference between Multiple Crown CA and Multiple Script CA, then sorting print dies, and finally identifying some of the color shades of the printings.
 If you want to make your collection more complete, there are watermark variations that occurred at various times, wet and dry paper differences, and perforation variations as well.

 The stamps watermarked Multiple Crown CA will have sans serif letters with a crown that is narrow and straight edged.
 The Multiple Script CA watermark has cursive letters and a crown that is more rounded.
 You may also want to look for the Crown to the Left or Right versions of the watermark on the larger format stamps.
-See the images of the two watermark options below for reference.
+The normal setting of the watermark is Crown to the Right of CA, except for the Center Die Plate 2 issues which are normally Crown to the Left of CA. See the images of the two watermark options below for reference.
 They are shown as normally seen from the back.

 There are three different print dies that were used for this set.
 The value tablets of the 1c and 2c issues were replaced from the original die to redrawn dies in 1938.
 The differences are illustrated below.
 In addition to the two lower values, the 10c, 25c, 30c, 40c, and 50c issues were printed originally using Center Plate I and a redrawn Center Plate II was used beginning in 1927.
 The differences are shown below.